-In the electronics world, a flip-flop is a type of circuit that contains two states and are often used to store state information.
+In the electronics world, a flip-flop is a type of circuit that has two states (i.e. on or off, 1 or 0) and are often used to store state information.
 By sending a signal to the flip-flop, the state can be changed.
-In sequential logic, it is the basic element of storage.
-Flip-flops are used in a number of electronics, including computers and communications equipment.
+Flip-flops are used in many electronics, including computers and communications equipment.

-The first flip-flop was built in 1918 by William Eccles and F.W.
-Jordan, called the Eccles-Jordan trigger circuit.
+The first flip-flop was built by William Eccles and F.W.
+Jordan in 1918 and called the Eccles-Jordan trigger circuit.
 The common term "trigger circuit" or "multivibrator" was used to describe the earlier flip-flops, which were two-state circuits.
 While basic in design, there were multiple varieties of these flip-flops: astable multivibrator, monostable multivibrator and bistable multivibrator.
 The latter variety was typical known as a flip-flop.
-Over time, there were a number of types of flip-flops developed, including D flip-flop, T flip-flop and JK flip-flop.
+Over time, there have been many types of flip-flops developed, including D flip-flop, T flip-flop, and JK flip-flop.